• Menu

 Another key ingredient is a white balsamic vinegar.
 When choosing a balsamic vinegar, use a high quality balsamic vinegar from Modena, Italy, one without artificial additives.

-Look for it in well-stocked Italian grocers such as Maselli’s Grocers on the Danforth in Toronto or buy it online on Amazon, where you can find both the Dark Olio Carli Balsamic Vinegar and the White Olio Carli Balsamic Vinegar.
+Look for it in well-stocked Italian grocers such as Maselli’s Grocers on the Danforth in Toronto or buy it online on Amazon.

-If you don’t have white balsamic vinegar, you can substitute champagne vinegar or dissolve a half teaspoon of sugar or honey into 1 1/2 teaspoons of regular white vinegar.
+If you don’t have white balsamic vinegar, substitute champagne vinegar or dissolve a half teaspoon of sugar or honey into 1 1/2 teaspoons of regular white vinegar.

 Peel and chop the mangoes into bite sized pieces and mix with balsamic vinegar.
 Allow the mixture to marinate while you prepare the rest of the recipe.